 She shows her fellow colleagues the results of her research on a projector.
 Footage from when she had her own facility where she could use zoo animals in her experiments.
-On film she shows a tiger being injected with her drug and how it effects their aggression.
-She seeks to find out more about the chemistry of the mind.. to solve it’s mysteries.
+On film, she shows a tiger being injected with her drug and how it effects their aggression.
+She seeks to find out more about the chemistry of the mind.. to solve its mysteries.
 So that one day… her drug “will control mental illness as well a drug does Diabetes.”

 This brings out a great point of the story though it may be accidental since the film seems to be more about sensationalist entertainment than thoughtful reflecting on mental illness the way it was let’s say in Tennessee William’s Suddenly, Last Summer 1959.

-In the scene where Edwina shows her footage, and the few scenes where both Capshaw (Ossie Davis) and Dale (Stuart Whitman) are subjected to shock treatment- it makes the strong connection between punishing the patient and the arousal of the sadistically inclined practitioners.
+In the scene where Edwina shows her footage, and the few scenes where both Capshaw (Ossie Davis) and Dale (Stuart Whitman) are subjected to shock treatment- it makes a strong connection between punishing the patient and the arousal of the sadistically inclined practitioners.

-In her autobiography, Bacall refers to Shock Treatment as “truly tacky.” and when asked about the film she, commented, “You have no idea what Roddy and I went through making that movie.”
+In her autobiography, Bacall refers to Shock Treatment as “truly tacky.” when asked about the film she, commented, “You have no idea what Roddy and I went through making that movie.”

 Here’s what Time Magazine had to say about the film Cinema: Boredom in Bedlam-March 13, 1964 “Shock Treatment is more than a slip, it’s a Freudian pratfall.
 It makes a shambles of psychiatry and brings the art of film close to idiocy.”

-It is definitely not one of Lauren Bacall’s memorable roles, it boarders more in the realm of the Grande Dame Guignol films that actresses were becoming famous for in the 60s… Yet, anything Bacall inhabited is like Midus’ golden touch, because she brings an inimitable flavor of sophistication and savvy even if it’s surrounded by trashy lunacy!
+It is definitely not one of Lauren Bacall’s memorable roles, it borders more in the realm of the Grande Dame Guignol films that actresses were becoming famous for in the 60s… Yet, anything Bacall inhabited is like Midus’ golden touch, because she brings an inimitable flavor of sophistication and savvy even if it’s surrounded by trashy lunacy!

 Let’s not end on an insane note!
-Let’s celebrate Lauren Bacall as she really was… an icon
+Let’s celebrate Lauren Bacall as she really was… an icon.